ceph/go-ceph/docs/api-stability.md

 might get removed in a future release, especially the 1.0 release, so we recommend refactoring the code at the earliest convenience.
-After the 1.0 release, deprecated APIs will not be removed, however they are still deprecated and only in maintanence mode.
+After the 1.0 release, deprecated APIs will not be removed, however they are still deprecated and only in maintenance mode.
 We usually don't make improvements for these APIs and we can't guarantee optimal performance.

 ## Preview